portotype/portotype.com/portfolio/README.md

 - Domains.
 I buy a few [.com domains](../domains/) for my projects, occasionally sell them too.
 - Tech news.
 I collect newspapers and print publications regarding big technology moments.
 - Memes.
 I collect comic prints, mostly printed, signed and/or numbered memes.
-They are an inspiration and it's good to give back to creators.
+They are an inspiration and a reminder of the power of internet communication and art on the internet.